luq10/webpack-config/README.md

 # Build

-To build production version just run `npm run build`, after that in `/dist` directory you have prod version.
+To build production version just run `npm run build`, after that, in `/dist` directory you have prod version.

 **Watch out!**